timescale/docs/CONTRIBUTING.md

 # Introduction
-You can help make TimescaleDB better in multiple ways.
-The documentation and TimescaleDB source code are available on GitHub.
-Issues and pull requests are encouraged.
+Join the community in making TimescaleDB documentation better.
+Issues and pull requests are highly welcome.

 This guide covers the documentation's [contributing workflow](#contribute-to-documentation), [repository